EdgarDMen/EdgarDMen/README.md

 Full Stack Developer
 - 🔭 I’m currently working on ... aigora website
 - 🌱 I’m currently learning ...
 Algorithms and Functions
-- 👯 I’m looking to collaborate on ... any JavaScript or Python
+- 👯 I’m looking to collaborate on ... any JavaScript or Python project
 - 📫 How to reach me: edgarm@gbooks18.com
-- ⚡ Fun fact: the Earth is probably a globe

 ### : Languages:
 <div>